rust-bio/rust-bio/README.md

-# Rust-bio, a rusty bioinformatics library.
+# Rust-Bio, a rusty bioinformatics library.

 This library provides implementations of many algorithms and data structures that are useful for bioinformatics.